 - Most of the other motorcyclists on the road are locals who have learned to ride scooters since they were barely out of kindergarten.

-In my own country, scooters/motorbikes are not that uncommon, but I was too lazy never got a chance to learn to drive one because to do that, I’d either have to go to a driving school (which would be expensive), or find someone who would let me borrow their scooter (which is hard, because who would trust someone who’s totally hopeless on the road?)
+In my own country, scooters/motorbikes are not uncommon, but I was too lazy never got a chance to learn to drive one because to do that, I’d either have to go to a driving school (which would be expensive), or find someone who would let me borrow their scooter (which is hard, because who would trust someone who’s totally hopeless on the road?)

 So, I was pleasantly surprised to find out that in Bali, there are locals who provide basic scooter lessons for very reasonable rates.
 Ronaldio (Dio) gives 2-hour-long scooter lessons in Canggu for only about USD 18!